gititub/NEN-NER-TOOLKIT/README.md

   2. In your terminal window, run: bash Anaconda-latest-Linux-x86_64.sh

-## Run from the Command Line on Linux:
+## Run Full Pipeline from the Command Line on Linux:

 $ ./ann.sh [input file or directory] [json/tsv]